HeatherSoron/ludumdare-34/README.md

 Right-click (or any key) to throw seeds, which grow trees.

 Left-click to swing on trees.
+Note: click just _past_ the target.

 The distance you throw seeds depends on whether you're swinging, stationary, or moving through the air.